Teej festival in Nepal – “The festival especially for Hindu Women.”

 Nepal celebrates Teej as its biggest holiday because of its traditional beliefs.
 The celebration of Teej and Rishi Panchami was based on a wide range of religious ideals and principles.

-As per Hindu mythology, Shree Swosthani Bratakatha, goddess Parvati, and her friends left their house and headed for the forest because she was worried that her father, Himalaya, would give his commitment to Vishnu and give his daughter Parvati in marriage.
-She then made her way to the forest and began to pray to Shiva to grant her request to marry him.
+According to Hindu mythology, Shree Swosthani Bratakatha, goddess Parvati, and her friends left their house and headed for the forest because she was worried that her father, Himalaya, would commit to Vishnu and marry his daughter Parvati.
+She then went to the forest and prayed to Shiva to grant her request to marry him.

 He promised to grant her desire when he stated “tathastu.”
 On Teej Day, Parvati finally fulfilled her lifelong dream of marrying her beloved.
 Therefore, single women celebrate this day in hopes of finding the spouse of their dreams, while married women celebrate it in hopes of their husbands living long, healthy lives.

-Ladies fast on Teej and worship Lord Shiva in the hopes that single women will find a spouse like Lord Shiva.
-On the other hand, married women fast for their husbands, who will live long and fruitful lives.
+Ladies fast on Teej and worship Lord Shiva, hoping that single women will find a spouse like Lord Shiva.
+On the other hand, they married women quickly for their husbands, who would live long and fruitful lives.
 Since Lord Shiva and Parvati’s reunion is celebrated on Teej, it holds religious significance.

-On Teej, married women adore their husbands as gods and get the first bite of food and the first sip of water from their husbands after a strict fast.
-They prostrate themselves at their husbands’ feet for blessing.
+On Teej, married women adore their husbands as gods.
+After a strict fast, they receive their husbands’ first bite of food and water.
+Then, they prostrate themselves at their husbands’ feet for blessing.

-The festival is celebrated for the happiness of spouses and kids as well as the cleansing of one’s spirit and body.
+The festival is celebrated for the happiness of spouses and kids and the cleansing of one’s spirit and body.
 It is dedicated to Parvati and honors her marriage with Shiva.
 A festival is a three-day event that includes lavish feasts and strict fasting.
-Women celebrate Teej (sometimes spelled Tij) in honor of their husbands’ long lives and their enduring marriage in this world and all future lifetimes.
+Women celebrate Teej (sometimes spelled Tij) to keep their husbands’ long lives and enduring marriages in this world and all future lifetimes.
 On the third day following the new moon of the month of Bhadra (mid-August to mid-September), it is mainly honored by women from different castes in Nepali culture, specifically the Chettri, Bahun, Kiratis, and others.

 Teej has ancient and modern significance as a festival of enjoying time with siblings, and in certain areas, it is known as a “festival of sisterhood.”
-Although it appears to be a celebration of sisterhood because married women have limited opportunities to see their birthplace sisters and friends, Similarly, brothers play a significant role in the festival, as they call their sisters on this auspicious occasion and prepare special food for them.
-All the girls also spend time getting ready to look their best and dancing to forget their in-laws’ discomfort, which is expressed in the form of folk dance and songs.
+Although it appears to be a celebration of sisterhood because married women have limited opportunities to see their birthplace sisters and friends, brothers play a significant role in the festival, as they call their sisters on this auspicious occasion and prepare exceptional food for them.
+All the girls also spend time getting ready to look their best and dancing to forget their in-laws’ discomfort, expressed in folk dance and songs.

 Method of celebrating Haritalika Teej